Place of detention

 Swiss Refugee Council Visit Website

-According to Article 81(2) FNIA, “detention shall take place in detention facilities intended for the enforcement of preparatory detention, detention pending deportation and coercive detention.
-If this not possible in exceptional cases, in particular because of insufficient capacity, detained foreign nationals must be accommodated separately from persons in pre-trial detention or who are serving a sentence”.
-This formulation was introduced on 1 June 2019 in order to align the provision with Article 16(1) of the Return Directive and interpretation of the CJEU and sets a clearer framework for immigration detention, which requires specialised facilities.
-In a judgement issued in March 2020, the Federal Supreme Court analysed this new legal provision and stated that detention for immigration related purposes must take place in facilities especially dedicated and conceived for this scope and that detention in a non-specialised facility – even in a separated section – is only admissible for short time, in exceptional and well-founded cases.[1]
+According to Article 81(2) FNIA, ‘detention shall take place in detention facilities intended for the enforcement of preparatory detention, detention pending deportation and coercive detention.
+If this not possible in exceptional cases, in particular because of insufficient capacity, detained foreign nationals must be accommodated separately from persons in pre-trial detention or who are serving a sentence’.
+[1] In a judgment issued in March 2020, the Federal Supreme Court stated that detention for immigration related purposes must take place in facilities specially dedicated and conceived for this scope and that detention in a non-specialised facility – even in a separated section – is only admissible for a short time, in exceptional and well-founded cases.[2]

 Specialised facilities, prisons and pre-trial facilities

 Given the decentralised nature of immigration detention in Switzerland, it is difficult to provide for a list of the facilities used for this purpose.
-According to a 2018 report of monitoring in the area of liberty deprivation, there are 22 facilities carrying out immigration detention, including separate sections within prisons, totalling a capacity of 352 places.[5]
-More recent data is not available.
+According to a 2018 report of monitoring in the area of liberty deprivation, there were 22 facilities carrying out immigration detention, including separate sections within prisons, totalling a capacity of 352 places.[9]
+More recent data on the number of facilities is not available.
+The number of places dedicated to immigration detention is 277.

 Airport transit zones

-The SEM should provide persons who lodged an asylum application at the airport with a “place of stay and appropriate accommodation” in case entry is temporarily denied.[9]
-Maximum stay in the transit zone is 60 days in total.[10]
-The centre situated in the transit zone of Geneva airport has a capacity of 30 places, in Zurich of 60 places.[11]
-For the purpose of this report, we qualify these as detention centres, although people are not formally detained and they can leave the centre and remain in the airport transit zone in principle.
+The SEM should provide persons who lodged an asylum application at the airport with a “place of stay and appropriate accommodation” in case entry is temporarily denied.[11]
+Maximum stay in the transit zone is 60 days in total.[12]
+The centre in the transit zone of Geneva airport has a capacity of 30 places.[13]
+For the purpose of this report, we qualify these as detention centres, although people are not formally detained and can leave the centre and remain in the airport transit zone in principle.

 Reception centres in isolated areas